TheGamedev3/DogTrading/Docs/How2StartUp.md

 3. allow mongo db atlas to use your IP on your local machine, it can change when you power off so you'll have to reenable it!
 4. npm run dev!

+do "npm run test" to run all tests